 An Award-winning entrant writes:

-1 FORGIVENESS –
+1 DREAMS –

 2 Fiction - A short story, collection of short stories, novel or part of a novel.